Anne’s Admission Advice: Perfecting your dance resume

-- Your contact information, including your Common App ID Number.
+- Your contact information, including your Common App ID number, at the top.

 - A one- to two-sentence Statement of Objectives, which gives us a quick snapshot of your goals.

 - Your academic profile, including your GPA and test scores (if you are submitting test scores).
 This tells us a little bit about your academic preparation given that we don’t see your Common Application.

 - Your dance training, including summer programs.
 Here’s where you’ll probably have to make the biggest cuts.
 Feel free to condense information in a way that makes sense.
 For example, you might have trained in Contemporary for seven years under seven different teachers; you might consider listing Contemporary for seven years with your most recent two instructors.
 You should also feel free to add any forms in which you’re self-taught and master classes that have had an impact on you.